 This White Paper presents the findings of the policy analysis discussed in item #2 above.
 The intent of this document is to provide a concise overview of the ASBPA and CSO consultation with regulators and practitioners in six coastal regions.
-A more detailed final report will follow including findings from regional workshops, best practices for RSM implementation, and success stories.
-The final report is aimed to be completed in the second half of 2022.
+A more detailed final report will follow.
+It will include findings from regional workshops, best practices for RSM implementation, and success stories.
+The final report will be completed in the second half of 2022.

 The introduction summarizes the goals and primary outputs of the project and provides background on the RSM principles examined in this work.
 The Methods section explains the data gathering approach informing the findings presented here.
 The Results and Discussion section presents regional analyses of regulatory requirements and policy approaches to promoting BUDM, followed by a summary of the policy barriers and practical challenges facing states and territories which seek to implement BUDM requirements or incentives.
 These barriers, as well as lessons learned from the structure of state regulatory programs, will drive final recommendations.
 After laying out the primary research questions driving the ongoing workshop series, the white paper presents two appendices.
 The first provides citations to relevant policies and practices in each state regarding preference for BUDM, preference for natural solutions for erosion control, and restrictions on impacts to sediment supply, erosion, or hydrodynamics.
-The second summarizes endangered species & critical habitat protection requirements.

-Project Partners ASBPA
+Project Partners

+ASBPA